 -Chisom Obasih (Japanese and Neuroscience major; Asian Studies certificate)

-We have well-established programs for short term (ten days to five weeks), medium term (one semester), and long term (one year) Study Abroad opportunities, primarily in Japan.
-We are also working hard develop these opportunities of our own in China and Korea.
-There is substantial financial aid to defy the cost of studying abroad, through the ASC and national organizations.
+We have well-established programs for short term (twelve days to five weeks), medium term (one semester), and long term (one year) study abroad opportunities.
+We are also working hard to develop these opportunities in China and Korea.
+There is substantial financial aid to defray the cost of studying abroad, through the ASC and national organizations.

 For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's recruitment team at email@example.com.